zzArchive-if-05-01-A-fall-2019/assignment-4-system-calls-polleichtnermoritz/sycalls.md

 Creates a new process by duplicating the calling process.
 The new process is referred to as the child process.
 The calling process is referred to as the parent process.

-	*Fail: When there is no memory to allocate.
+	..*Fail: When there is no memory to allocate.

 # STAT